DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-iv12397/README.md

 				2e = 60
 				e = 30 edges

+	* Subgraph of a graph
+		* G=(V,E) is a graph of H=(W,F), where W ⊆ V and F ⊆ E
+		* subgraph of H of G is a proper subgraph of G if H ≠ G
+	* Path
+		* sequence of edges that begins at a vertex of a graph and travels from vertex to vertex along edges of the graph.
+	* Euler Circuits and Paths
+		* it is a simple path containing every edge of G.

 - **_"A smile can change a life."_**
 		- *Irene Victoria L. Or*, **DISMATH EL**